 - low levels of vitamin B12 and other vitamins

 - infections such as lyme disease, shingles, diphtheria and HIV

 - some cancers

-- autoimmune diseases such as rheumatoid arthritis, lupus, and vasculitis.
+- autoimmune diseases such as rheumatoid arthritis, lupus, vasculitis and Guillain-Barre syndrome

 The type of treatment will depend on what is causing the problem.